-- 5. The factors that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting alcohol dependence or alcohol abuse or death from alcohol dependence or alcohol abuse with the circumstances of a person's relevant service are: - (a) suffering from a psychiatric disorder at the time of the clinical onset of alcohol dependence or alcohol abuse; or - (b) experiencing a severe stressor within the two years immediately before the clinical onset of alcohol dependence or alcohol abuse; or - (c) suffering from a psychiatric disorder at the time of the clinical worsening of alcohol dependence or alcohol abuse; or - (d) experiencing a severe stressor within the two years immediately before the clinical worsening of alcohol dependence or alcohol abuse; or - (e) inability to obtain appropriate clinical management for alcohol dependence or alcohol abuse.
+- 5. The factors that must exist before it can be said that, on the balance of probabilities, alcohol dependence or alcohol abuse or death from alcohol dependence or alcohol abuse is connected with the circumstances of a person's relevant service are: - (a) suffering from a psychiatric disorder at the time of the clinical onset of alcohol dependence or alcohol abuse; or - (b) experiencing a severe stressor within the one year immediately before the clinical onset of alcohol dependence or alcohol abuse; or - (c) suffering from a psychiatric disorder at the time of the clinical worsening of alcohol dependence or alcohol abuse; or - (d) experiencing a severe stressor within the one year immediately before the clinical worsening of alcohol dependence or alcohol abuse; or - (e) inability to obtain appropriate clinical management for alcohol dependence or alcohol abuse.